jichu4n/serio/README.md

 /** An 8-bit color in the format RRR GG BB (see
  * https://en.wikipedia.org/wiki/8-bit_color).
  *
- * SBitmask.as(wrapper type) produces a base class that serializes
+ * SBitmask.of(wrapperClass) produces a base class that serializes
  * to the specified length.
  */
-class Color8Bit extends SBitmask.as(SUInt8) {
+class Color8Bit extends SBitmask.of(SUInt8) {
   // @bitfield(number of bits) is used to annotate the fields that go into the
   // bitmask, from most significant to least significant.
   @bitfield(3)